Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Numerical Results

 \subsection{Experiment~6: Effect of STAR-RIS size}

 This experiment examines the impact of the STAR-RIS aperture on estimation accuracy by varying the number of metasurface elements from $N=8$ to $N=20$ in steps of $2$ under Scenario~1.
 The corresponding RMSE results are reported in Fig.~\ref{fig:elements}.

 It can be seen that the proposed algorithms exhibit a stronger dependence on $N$ than the three baselines.
-Once a minimum aperture requirement is met (e.g., $N>K$), FFT/OMP/SBL show only a mild improvement with increasing $N$.
+Once a minimum aperture requirement is met (e.g., $N > K$), FFT/OMP/SBL show only a mild improvement with increasing $N$.
 In contrast, the proposed FRI/Hankel-based solvers benefit directly from a larger lifting dimension, which strengthens the structured low-rank constraint, improves denoising, and stabilizes the subsequent root-extraction step.

 For small apertures, Algorithm~\ref{table1} may approach (or violate) the feasibility limits of the rank-$K$ truncation due to insufficient lifted degrees of freedom, resulting in unstable estimation.
 As $N$ increases, its performance improves rapidly and approaches the best attainable accuracy.
-Algorithm~\ref{table2} remains applicable over the entire range of $N$ thanks to the paired formulation, but its RMSE degrades in the small-$N$ regime because reduced Hankel dimensions weaken the effectiveness of the SVD-based noise suppression and make the annihilation-based recovery more sensitive to perturbations.
+Algorithm~\ref{table2} remains applicable over the entire range of $N$ thanks to the paired formulation, but its RMSE degrades in the small-$N$ regime because reduced Hankel dimensions weaken the SVD-based noise suppression and make the annihilation-based recovery more sensitive to perturbations.

-Overall, results highlight an inherent trade-off of the proposed structured lifting: smaller STAR-RIS apertures limit the effectiveness of the low-rank model, whereas larger apertures enhance denoising capability and angular resolvability.
+Overall, these results highlight an inherent trade-off of the proposed structured lifting: smaller STAR-RIS apertures limit the effectiveness of the low-rank model, whereas larger apertures enhance denoising capability and angular resolvability.